sharedstreets/sharedstreets-ref-system/README.md

 The SharedStreets Referencing system is built on four layers of data:

 1. **SharedStreets References:** basemap-independent references for intersection to intersection street segments
-2. **SharedStreets Intersection:** nodes connecting street street segments references
+2. **SharedStreets Intersection:** nodes connecting street segments references
 3. **SharedStreets Geometries:** geometries used to generate street segment references
 4. **OSM Metadata:** underlying OSM way and node references used to construct SharedStreets data